jterry149/TriviaGame/README.md

 # TriviaGame

+## Problem

+Wanted to make an interactive trivia game using javascript.

+## Technologies Used

+* Bootstrap CSS
+* HTML
+* CSS
+* Javascript
+* Jquery

+## Future Features

+1. Make more questions and randomize them without repeating a question

 The game consist of 10 questions of halloween themed trivia questions to test your knowledge on the spooky holiday.<br>

 Press the start button to begin the Trivia Game.